cmda-minor-web-1718/performance-matters-checklist/readme.md

 ### Images

-*   In the header there is a background image in the div.
-This can better be replaced by a <picture> tagg.
-You have way more options to optimize it for web use this way.
-I found the information on https://developer.mozilla.org/en-US/docs/Web/HTML/Element/picture
+*   The images must be compressed to a smaller size.
+This will boost the performance rate.
+I found the information on https://www.html5rocks.com/en/tutorials/speed/img-compression/

 ### CSS